btnguyen2k/action-semrelease/README.md

 | Dependency: bump `krypto` to v1.2.3                                    | New patch release |
 | Security: fix potential SQLi security vulnerability in class `DbUtils` | New patch release |

+If the file `.semrelease/this_release` exists, commit messages are pulled from this file, with one commit message per line.
+Otherwise, commit messages are pulled from the GitHub repository.

+> The rules exemplified in the table above are applied to commit messages found in both the file `.semrelease/this_release` and the commit messages in the GitHub repository.

 ## Inputs

 Inputs are supplied via the `with` block.
 The following inputs are accepted: